hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 Additive Random Sampling (ARS) as a sampling method provides alias-free processing of analogic signals.
 As its name indicates, the sampling instant in this mode is obtained by adding a random variable to the previous one in the sequence.
 As the probability density function of the sum of two random variables is the convolution of their probability density function, the probability density function of the nth instant t_n is given by adding all the probabilities together.
 In Additive Random Sampling with a Gaussian distribution a signal can be easily separated from noise for a number of points greater than 100.
 Nonetheless, it can be seen that also in this mode the mean sampling frequency can be a way smaller than the Nyquist rate also, but with a limitation on the number of samples to be greater than 100.
 This could be applied for our specific use case as a potential solution.

-(Adam draft note: I'm thinking of cutting out the additive random non-uniform sampling section from this mcip as the stochastic jitting non-uniform sampling section seems to make a lot more sense to me, or maybe this just needs more work?
-Inutuitively I don't think additive random sampling will be what we go with but then again it might simply be that I don't understand it well enough yet.)

 #### Stochastic jitting Non-uniform sampling
 Explanation of stochastic non-uniform sampling: